FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Our mission is to block bad IPs and requests before they can do any damage.
 Shield Security will block all automated Comment SPAM, brute force logins, plugin-vulnerability exploitation, malware injection, vulnerability scanning, password stuffing, contact form spam, and so much more.
 If you're disappointed with the performance of your current security solution, give Shield Security a try - we promise that you won't be disappointed.

 **Use the power of the network**.
 ShieldNET is our new and exclusive network-based security intelligence platform that draws-in information from all around the globe to help Shield Security be smarter when assessing security threats and taking appropriate action.
-And with our new [CrowdSec Partnership](https://shsec.io/l5) you've got even more data to make smarter security decisions.
+And with our new [CrowdSec Security Partnership](https://shsec.io/l5) you've got even more data to make smarter security decisions.

 #### Get the highest rated 5* Security Plugin for WordPress